ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

 Copy your array of objects code from lesson 6.2.
 Using the ``StringArray`` class above as your guide, separate it into your class and a public array class that puts the array of objects in a private instance variable.
 The main method should be in this class.
+Then, write a print() method that uses an enhanced for-loop to print out the array elements.
+And write a findAndPrint() method with an argument that looks for a certain attribute of the objects in the array using an enhanced for-loop, and prints out all the data for the object it finds.

 .. activecode:: community-challenge-6-3